April 7-10, 2025 | Toronto, Canada

 • Certification Programs: Issues related to the CMVP, global certification, and programs by governments and standards organizations

-• User Experience: For organizations that rely on cryptographic security, updates on products, certification, and vulnerabilities
+• Implementations: For organizations that rely on cryptographic security, updates on products, certification, and vulnerabilities

 • Open-Source Cryptography: Efforts to audit, improve and certify the security of the leading OS crypto projects